About Knee Tendonitis

 Physiotherapy is the first line in conservative treatment for tendonitis.
 Most tendonitis is due to underlying abnormal mechanics of movement and weakness.
 Our trained physiotherapists are experts in evaluating your movement to pinpoint the source of the trouble.
 Modalities may be used to alleviate pain and discomfort, while hands-on therapy improves joint mechanics and movement.

 Finally, gentle strengthening exercises and joint coordination exercises help to restore stability to the affected area and prevent re-occurrence of symptoms.
-To discover how we can help your tendonitis call Kinetesis Spine & Joint Clinic today!
+To discover how we can help your tendonitis, for more information contact Kinetesis Spine & Joint Clinic at Bedford and Fall River, NS today!